konradzdeb/SmarterScotland/README.md

 ## Other projects

-For better and more mature similar projects have a look
+For better and more mature, similar projects have a look
     at:

   - [SmarterPoland](https://cran.r-project.org/web/packages/SmarterPoland/index.html)